A concise definition of the term is the fear of the oceans, seas, lakes, rivers, and other large bodies of water that people fear.

 Hypnotherapy teaches the patient to change different thoughts and feelings from their phobia.
 Before therapy, the sea will conjure up feelings of terror and the need to escape the cause of fear.

 Hypnotherapy can provoke positive thoughts of fear.
 However, not everyone with thalassophobia will benefit from hypnotherapy, as many factors affect the effectiveness of this form of therapy.

-Personality and willingness to change play an important role in your success.
+Personality and willingness to change play an essential role in your success.
 If hypnotherapy is not successful, there is also another method.

 Neurolinguistic therapy is an option.
-So if we are using the wrong words then we can create an underlying problem.
+So if we are using the wrong words, we can create an underlying problem.

 In the case of thalassophobia, the phobic words and perceptions of the sea are inaccurate.
 Therefore, a fear develops.
-A neurolinguistic therapist will analyze every word you say in relation to the sea during a session.
+A neurolinguistic therapist will analyze every word you say about the ocean during a session.

-In conclusion, if you suffer from thalassophobia, you don’t have to live with it.
+In conclusion, if you have thalassophobia, you don’t have to live with it.
 Although it may seem wise to avoid the sea altogether, in the long run, this will not help as fear will never be overcome.

-There are several things that can be done to overcome thalassophobia, from dealing with fear to enlisting the help of a professional for therapy sessions.
+Several things can be done to overcome thalassophobia, from dealing with fear to enlisting the help of a professional for therapy sessions.